Asia-Pacific Reference Frame (APREF)

 This Letter of Intent should include the following information:

 - name, address and contact details of the primary and secondary points of contact within the contributing organisation

 - specific details of the organisation's proposed contribution to APREF.

-If possible APREF CORS stations should meet the standards of the IGS.
-For further details see IGS Site Guidelines.
+If possible, APREF stations should meet the standards of the International GNSS Service (IGS).

 All GNSS data should be made available in RINEX format at a 30-second sampling rate and where available, participants may also submit broadcast ephemeris and meteorological RINEX files.
 Contributions of Regional Navigation Satellite Systems (RNSS) data are also most welcome.
-See Guidelines for APREF Station Operators for details.
+See Procedures for becoming an APREF station for further details.

 Contributed solutions are in the SINEX format.